lvzhaoyang/DeeperInverseCompositionalAlgorithm/README.md

 ### Quick Inference Example

-A quick run using pre-trained model on a short TUM trajectory.
+Here is a quick run using pre-trained model on a short TUM trajectory.

 ```
 python run_example.py
 ```

 Be careful about the depth reader when you switch to a different dataset, which may use different scaling to the TUM dataset.
-This may affect the result.
+And this pre-trained model is trained for egocentric-motion estimation using TUM dataset, not for the object-centric motion estimation.
+These factors may affect the result.

 To run the full training and evaluation, please follow the steps below.